makrai/notes/zhou2106-finetune-bert-acl22.md

   * hE, less is understood about how the representation changes during the process of fine-tuning and why fine-tuning invariably seems to improve task performance
-* In this work, we investigate the process of finetuning of representations using the English BERT family (Devlin+ 2019).
+* In this work, we investigate the process of fine-tuning of representations using the English BERT family (Devlin+ 2019).
 Specifically, we ask:
   1. Does fine-tuning always improve performance?
   2. How does fine-tuning alter the representation to adjust for downstream?
   3. How does fine-tuning change the geometric structure of different layers?
 * We apply two probing techniques
-  * classifierbased probing (Kim+ 2019; Tenney+ 2019) and
+  * classifier-based probing (Kim+ 2019; Tenney+ 2019) and
   * DirectProbe (Zhou and Srikumar, 2021)
     on variants of BERT representations that are
-  * fine-tuned on five tasks: part-of-speech tagging, dependency head prediction, preposition supersense role & function prediction, and text classification
+  * fine-tuned on five tasks: part-of-speech tagging, dependency head pred, preposition supersense role & function prediction, and text classification
 * findings
   * Beyond confirming previous findings about fine-tuning, our analysis reveals
   1. fine-tuning introduces a divergence between training and test sets,